0YJ/Prophecy2024/README.md

 - Humanity will usher in the cyber era, and organs other than the brain will be replaced by machines.
 Human life span will be greatly increased.

-- This world will have one common language, that is prompt language which has a special rule for contact with AI.
+- This world will have one common language, that is prompt language which has a special rule for contacting with AI.

 - AI will be combined with humans, not only in life, but also in our cyber moduel.